oxedom/instagram-clone/README.md

 # Features:

-* Create an account with Auth
+* Authentication
 * Custom Skeleton components
-* Create a user profile
+* Personal pet profiles
-Upload Images that get saved in a bucket!
+* fully responsive
-Follow other people!
+* Upload Images
-Get followed by other people!
+* Follow other pet!
-Browse a feed of photos
+* Get followed by other pets!
-Get suggestions to follow users
+* Browse a feed of pet photos
-Like a post
+* Get suggestions to follow pets
-Auto-complete searchbar
+* Like a post
-comment on a post
+* Auto-complete searchbar
-Built for mobile
+* comment on a post

 # Tech stack

-React
+* React
-Google Firebase
+* Google Firebase
-Tailwind
+* Tailwind
-Firebase
+* Firebase